 - Shop around: The cost of home insurance policies – even if they are like-for-like – varies between insurance companies.
 So make sure you shop around on a comparison website such as uSwitch to get the cheapest deal.

 - Buy online: Buying your home and contents online can usually shave about 10% off the cost of your annual premium.
-Buying buildings and contents insurance from the same insurer can also lead to a similar discount – and could be handy if you ever need to claim on both at once.
+Buying buildings and contents insurance from the same insurer can also lead to a similar discount – and could also be useful if you ever need to claim on both at once.

 - Pay annually: Home insurance premiums are quotes annually but all insurers give you the option spread the cost over monthly instead instalments.
 However, as this constitutes ‘credit’ it usually comes with a premium so will end up costing you more overall.
 Pay upfront if you can.